GSS-Cogs/triple-pattern-fragment-server/queries/README.md

 ### Why a shell script?

-We're using the comunicas command line client here.
-The typical pattern is `<command> <list data source> <sparql query>`.
+While using the comunica command line client the pattern is `<command> <list data source> <sparql query>`.
 It's just convenient to put that in a shell script and tweak it as needed.

 ### Breaking Down The Query